vilalali/AH-Translit-Bench/README.md

 This Python package code is licensed under the MIT License.

-The dataset content (the CSV files) is released under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+The dataset content (the CSV files) is released under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)**.
 You are free to:
-*   **Share** — copy and redistribute the material in any medium or format for any purpose, even commercially.
+*   **Share** — copy and redistribute the material in any medium or format.
-*   **Adapt** — remix, transform, and build upon the material for any purpose, even commercially.
+*   **Adapt** — remix, transform, and build upon the material.
 Under the following terms:
 *   **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+*   **NonCommercial** — You may not use the material for commercial purposes.
+This means it is restricted to **research or learning purposes only**.
 *   No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.
-For the full license text, see: [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/)
+For the full license text, see: [https://creativecommons.org/licenses/by-nc/4.0/](https://creativecommons.org/licenses/by-nc/4.0/)

 ## Acknowledgements

-The AH-Translit team at, IIIT Hyderabad, is happy to share this benchmark dataset.
+The AH-Translit team from IIIT Hyderabad is happy to share this benchmark dataset.
 We extend our sincere thanks to **India Data** for hosting this dataset on their platform.

-## Author's
+## Authors
 **Vilal Ali** [![LinkedIn](https://img.shields.io/badge/LinkedIn-Profile-0077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/vilal-ali/)
 ---
 **Mohd Hozaifa Khan** [![LinkedIn](https://img.shields.io/badge/LinkedIn-Profile-0077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/mohd-hozaifa-khan-361b7814a/)